 Here’s an example of an elevator pitch that you could use as a new university graduate:

-Hi, I’m Morgan, this is my first visit to the Careers Expo at uni after graduating with my degree in Communications.
+Hi, I’m Morgan, this is my first visit to the Careers Expo at uni after graduating from communications.
 Cool Agency sparked my interest a few years ago and I’m keen to get a foot in the door in any capacity.
-I’ve worked on my skills in writing, presenting and marketing to ensure I cover most of your services.
+I’ve worked on my skills in writing, presenting and marketing as I know you're expanding your content services.
 I’d love the chance to talk more about a job or internship at Cool Agency if you have the time?

 If you have a little more experience as a mid-career professional, you can use your elevator pitch to demonstrate your experience, expertise and the value you’d bring to the organisation.
 Try to match your goals with the needs of the new company.
 You could use a pitch like this: